Welcome! And thanks for stopping by my site!

 My dad was a general contractor.
 When I was young he used to take me with him on job sites.
-I learned to love everything about construction; the smell of the wood, the half finished projects; all of it.
+I learned to love everything about construction; the smell of the wood, the half-finished projects; all of it.
 He did both residential and commercial projects.
-I had the opportunity to see a wide range or “works in progress”.
+I had the opportunity to see a wide range of “works in progress”.
 I guess this explains why I love new construction and the whole process of rehabbing so much.

 My mom was always an entrepreneur at heart too.
 She owned several businesses during her life.

 When I was young she decided to buy a beauty salon.
 Now “hair” wasn't something she was trained to do but that didn't matter.
 All that mattered was that she had figured out a way for her to make money while she did “something else” which was her regular line of work.
 She had discovered passive income even though I'm sure she didn't know that term.